 Federal regulations may prevent some employers from accepting your paper resume.
 In this instance ask the recruiter if you can leave your name and contact information.
 You must apply online through NUcareers or the company’s website (sometimes both) to be considered for a position.

-Due to the limited amount of face-time you will have with each employer during the Career Fair, you will have to practice a “60-Second Commercial” which should advertise your skills and experience to a recruiter.
+Due to the limited amount of face-time you will have with each employer during the Career Fair, you will have to practice a “professional introduction” which should advertise your skills and experience to a recruiter.
 Be sure to have specific examples you want to use when you visit a company’s table at the Career Fair.
-Verbally rehearse your “commercial” before the fair to make sure your message is clear and concise.
+Verbally rehearse your “introduction” before the fair to make sure your message is clear and concise.
 Also anticipate interview questions and practice your responses.

 Know your visa status beforehand and which jobs you will and will not be eligible for with a US company and identify which participating employers will consider hiring international students.
 Do not visit companies that say they hire US Citizens or Permanent Residents only.
 When speaking with employers – be sure to focus on your skills, experiences and interest in the company and not your visa status.
 It may also help to research which companies have branch offices in your home country.

-Career Development offers a workshop before the Career Fair where you can get first-hand advice and helpful tips on how to be successful at the Career Fair.
+Career Design offers a workshop before the Career Fair where you can get first-hand advice and helpful tips on how to be successful at the Career Fair.

 Students want to be sure to present a professional image at the Career Fair.
 Decisions are made more quickly at a career fair than at a regular interview, so your image is crucial.
 Business attire is a must, as is good grooming.
 Be sure to try on the clothes you intend to wear in advance and make sure all items are cleaned, ironed, and fit appropriately.
 Here are helpful guidelines: